raysulkobir/logs-laravel/README.md

 ## Laravel log generator

-A simple but beautiful log generator for Laravel eloquent model.
+A basic but lovely log generator for the Laravel package.

 **Requires:** Laravel >= 10.0